 Discover the Path Project

 Rated as one of the world’s best walks, the South West Coast Path is without doubt a great asset to the South West.
 It draws more than 8.6 million visitors and £500 million spend every year and plays an important part in sustaining coastal economies.
 We know the region experiences a huge peak of visitors during the main summer season.
 This causes problems to businesses in their need to scale up and down quickly, and short term job opportunities, and 94% of business responding to our SWCP Business Survey 2015 reported that the seasonal nature of tourism had the largest impact on the profitability of their business.
-However walking the Coast Path is best done in the off-season months, and our project, ‘Discover England’s South West Coast Path’ has been designed to not only raise international awareness about the 630 miles of stunning coastline we have, but use this asset to attract visitors all-year round.
+However walking the Coast Path is best done in the off-season months, and our project, ‘Discover England’s South West Coast Path’ was designed to not only raise international awareness about the 630 miles of stunning coastline we have, but use this asset to attract visitors all-year round.

 About the project